A guide to living more sustainably right now! Photo by Julie Thibodeaux.

 1. Stop using plastic coffee pods!
 Use compostable coffee pods or a reusable single cup coffee system, including cotton coffee filters.

 2. Minimize household chemicals and waste.
 Make your own eco-friendly cleaning products: Watch how to make eco-friendly dryer sheets and how to make reusable sweeper pads and how to make a all-natural cleaner with grapefruit and salt.
+See our guide to green cleaning products.

 The pollinator garden at the Southwest Branch library in Fort Worth was installed by the North Central Texas Chapter of the Native Plant Society of Texas.
 Photo by Kim Conrow.